Acute Myocardial Infarction

-See separate Complications of Acute Myocardial Infarction article.
+See the separate Complications of Acute Myocardial Infarction article.

 - Prognosis correlates with the degree of myocardial necrosis.
 Greater degrees of myocardial necrosis are associated with a worse prognosis.
 The degree of myocardial necrosis can be estimated by various factors - for example: